Australia is a pretty big place.

 Richard Fidler interviews people from all over the place, from all walks of life.
-This month I’ve heard from a knife-maker, a student of fairy tales, a snail expert, a woman who acted a surrogate, a woman who walked across the Sahara dessert and a political analyst chatting about the rise of Trump.
+This month I’ve heard from a knife-maker, a fairy tale expert, a snail expert, a woman who acted a surrogate, a woman who walked across the Sahara dessert and a political analyst chatting about the rise of Trump.
 All these people have amazing stories to tell.
 I don’t even know where to start.
 Just go, and listen to them all.

 A grassroots podcast dedicated to the sometimes serious, often humorous stories from wild places.

 The Dirtbag Diaries is the gold standard of outdoor podcasts.
 They are great story tellers and they use music and sound really effectively.
 They invite listeners to contribute to ‘The Shorts’ and end up with a diverse bunch of tales.